prguzzi-cmyk/aci-adjustment/utils/datasets/posts/fire-claims.md

 ---
 title: '5 Post-Fire Tips to Preserve Your Home and Contents'
-date: '21 Dec 2020'
+date: '2020-12-21'
-author: 'Chris Ashley'
+author: 'ACI'
-image: 'postPreserveHome'
+image: 'preserve-home.png'
-excerpt: 'Smoke damage requires special cleaning techniques.'
+excerpt: 'Smoke damage requires special cleaning techniques'
 ---

 - **Clothing** - Smoke damage requires special cleaning techniques.
 Improper cleaning will set the stains and odor, making them impossible to remove.
 Check with your Public Adjuster for a recommendation about a dry cleaner.